Spring is here and so is the gardening season. This means that my hands need all the help they can get.

 Not a DIY Person?

-In case you are not interested in making your own, I sell my cuticle balm in my Etsy shop.
+In case you are not interested in making your own, I offer my cuticle balm in my shop.
 Check it out and tell me how you like it!